namib-project/dart_tinydtls/README.md

 Note: This binding is neither supported nor endorsed by the Eclipse Foundation.

-## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Maintainers

 This project is currently maintained by the following developers: